SurveyCTO-field-plug-ins/example-intents/README.md

 | `intentName` | The name of the intent to be called (example: `android.intent.action.SENDTO`) |
 | `intentParams` | The parameters expected by that intent in a JSON string format (example: `{"param1":"123","param2":"456"}`) |

-*Note: in the example test form, both intentName and intentParams are stored in separate fields.
+*Note: in the example form, both intentName and intentParams are stored in separate fields.
 The parameters passed to this field plug-in are just references to those other fields.
 This makes it easier during testing since the values that you are trying are saved and stored in the form data.*

 ## More resources